ScoringLine/PHP-FFMpeg/README.md

 Check another amazing repo : [PHP FFMpeg extras](https://github.com/alchemy-fr/PHP-FFMpeg-Extras), you will find lots of Audio/Video formats there.

+:warning: for better results you should use ffmpeg 3 !

 ## Your attention please

 ### How this library works :